Top Christian broadcaster fighting government demand for 'public shaming rule' * WorldNetDaily * by Bob Unruh

 That easily could apply to broadcasting itself, but that still would not necessarily create an authority to demand quotas in hiring and such.

-The lawyer said, “Congress can set policy.
+The lawyer told WND, “Congress can set policy.
 That’s fine.
 Agencies are supposed to be limited to the policies set forth in the statutes.
 I do think this is an example of an agency trying to make policy or to extend policy that Congress has not expressly authorized.”

 Pacific Legal, at one point, characterized the FCC’s plan as a “public shaming rule.”